In the late 2000s, a revolutionary new workout program called P90x swept the nation.

 These are simple attachments that hang (non-permanently) from a door frame and allow you to do full range of motion pull ups.

-The Iron Gym Total Upper Body Workout Bar is a perfect budget option for at-home pull ups, and also doubles as a push up stand (which you'll see later on down this list).
-It's definitely one of the best pull up bars for P90X.
+The Shamrock Triple Gym pull up bar is a perfect budget option for at-home pull ups, and also doubles as a push up stand (which you’ll see later on down this list).
+It’s definitely one of the best pull up bars for P90X.

 You just pop it on the doorframe when you’re ready, no screws or installation involved, and then it comes right off when you’re done doing your pull ups.

 (Pro tip: If you aren’t strong enough to do pull ups, you can use the resistance bands mentioned above to help give you an assist.
 Wrap one end over the bar and the other end under one of your feet for a little boost.)

 If the pull up is the primary pull movement (back and biceps builder) on the P90X program, then the push up is its close cousin.